IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 1. Enter a name for the instance in the **Name** field.
 2. In **License > License Acceptance**, select the **accept** checkbox, enter the [correct values]({{ 'support/licensing' | relative_url }}#available-licenses) for **License**, **Metric**, and **Use**.
 3. In **Manager > storage > type**, select `ephemeral` or `persistent-claim` based on your requirements.
 See [configuring persistence](../configuring/#enabling-peristent-storage) for information about storage types, and other optional specifications such as storage size, root storage path, and secrets.
-4. In **Manager > tls**, use one of the following configurations (for additional options, see the [configuring](../configuring/#configuring-tls) section):
+4. In **Manager > tls**, use one of the following configurations:

    - User-provided CA certificate: In **caSecretName**, choose the name of the secret that contains the root CA certificate to be used by the operator in generating other certificates.
    - User-provided certificate: In **secretName**, choose the name of the secret that contains a CA certificate, server certificate, and a key that has the required DNS names for accessing the Manager.
    - Operator-configured CA: By default, if no value is provided for **caSecretName** and **secretName**, a self-signed Issuer and CA certificate is generated.

-   For more information, see [configuring TLS](../configuring/#configuring-tls).
+   For more information, see [configuring TLS](../../security/config-tls).

 5. Optional: You can configure other components in **Manager**, such as **Extension Service** and **Auth Config** to suit your [requirements](../configuring).

-   - If you are installing with a usage-based license, ensure you [copy the secrets]({{ 'support/licensing#additional-steps-for-usage-based-license' | relative_url }}) created by the IBM License Service before installing the {{site.data.reuse.eem_manager}} instance, and then complete the following steps to provide details of your License Service:
+   - If you are installing with a usage-based license, ensure that you [copy the secrets]({{ 'support/licensing#additional-steps-for-usage-based-license' | relative_url }}) created by the IBM License Service before you install the {{site.data.reuse.eem_manager}} instance, and then complete the following steps to provide details of your License Service:

       a.
 In **Manager > extensionServices**, click **Add extensionService**.